How to File an Emergency Custody Order in Florida

 - Child abuse or mistreatment (actual or threatened)

-- Domestic violence (actual or threatened) toward a sibling or parent of the child.
-Sean Smallwood can help and is a restraining order attorney near you in Orlando.
+(actual or threatened) toward a sibling or parent of the child.

 Two Types of Motions for Emergency Custody in Florida